This milky dessert is made with “cheese” dumplings soaked in malai, a thick cream flavored with cardamom, pistachios, rosewater and saffron.

 Rasmalai is often made using a milk product like cheese or milk powder and flour – which are obviously not paleo-friendly (though a few restaurants use cornstarch, so you can always ask if you’re gluten-free and not dairy-free!).
 Anyway, several years ago, when I was working on my Paleo Indian eCookbook, I decided to recreate rasmalai to be gluten-free and dairy free.
 And now, 4 years later, I’m finally sharing the recipe on my blog!

-Now, these are obviously dairy-free and paleo-friendly so while they won’t taste exactly like traditional rasmalai they are pretty darn reminiscent and will certainly hit the spot.
+Now, these are obviously dairy-free and paleo-friendly so while they won’t taste like traditional rasmalai they are pretty darn reminiscent and will certainly hit the spot.
+Do keep in mind that these are made out of nuts and not milk/cheese – so they’re going to be dense rather than spongy.
+While the texture isn’t the same as the original, it’s a good option for those who can’t eat dairy.

 What is Rasmalai?